 Dishwasher drawers also take up a bit less space than the traditional pull-down door.
 They can be a great solution when a standard dishwasher door blocks a walkway, extends into a kitchen island, or is too big to open in a tiny kitchen.
 Another benefit is you can insert dishwasher drawers into a floating island for a clean look.

-Here’s our roundup of Fisher Paykel models to consider:
+Here’s our roundup of Fisher & Paykel dishwasher drawer models to consider:

 Dishwasher Drawer Recap

 Had any experience with dishwasher drawers?
-Please share you findings in the comments section below.
+We’d love to hear your findings in the Comments section below.

 - 10 Easy Pieces: Best Appliances for Small Kitchens

 - Domestic Science: How to Clean a Dishwasher

 Finally, get more ideas on how to evaluate and choose a kitchen dishwasher in our Remodeling 101 Guide: Kitchen Dishwashers.

 N.B.: This post is an update; the original story ran on April 8, 2014.